MMU-TWT-Class-Oct-2015/G14C_University_Subject_Selection_System/README.md

 - simple and user friendly design

 ##* Clarify potential user and specific requirement
-- potential user : Student
+- *potential user* : Student
-- specific requirement : A computer/laptop/smart devices with intranet access to the server
+- *specific requirement* : A computer/laptop/smart devices with intranet access to the server

 ##* Evaluate the required hardware, software platform
-- Hardware :
+- *Hardware*:
-	Server
-- a normal standard computer running on Xampp
-	Client (Student)
-- a device (computer/smart devices) with access to the server intranet
+Server           - a normal standard computer running on Xampp Client (Student) - a device (computer/smart devices) with access to the server intranet

-- Software :
+- *Software* :
-	Server
--Xampp (Apache & MYSQL)
+- Server-Xampp (Apache & MYSQL)
-	Client
--browser
+- Client-browser

 ##* Consider delivery platform – running on network or stand alone